Eielson puts the ‘safe’ in firearm safety

+Alaska is a constitutional carry state when it comes to firearms and many residents exercise that right.
+However, Eielson Air Force Base has its own set of rules when it comes to firearms.

-A .357 magnum is displayed with a gun lock.
-The 354th Security Forces Squadron will be giving away free gun locks during their “See Something Say Something” campaign on Sept.
-25, 2020.
-(U.S. Air Force photo by Senior Airman Beaux Hebert)
+Eielson has had approximately 36 incidents involving firearms in the last year and in an effort to help prevent incidents, the 354th Security Forces Squadron will be giving away free gun locks during their “See Something Say Something” campaign on Sept.
+25.

+“Incidents involving firearms have been sporadic lately due to a lack of communication and knowledge about proper procedures when coming to the base with a firearm,” said Gary Olson, the 354th SFS plans and programs branch chief.
+“The incidents are not necessarily someone doing something bad or criminal in nature, it’s just they are not aware of the rules.”

 |Date Taken: